RandomVoid/AuthMonitor/README.md

 ```

 ## Troubleshooting
 If you can't login to your system after changing PAM configuration, please boot into recovery mode and use root shell to undo changes in `/etc/pam.d/common-auth`.
-If you created a backup, as it was suggested before, you can simply execute following command:
+If you created a backup, as it was suggested in the installation instruction, you can simply execute following command:
 ```
 cp /etc/pam.d/common-auth.bak /etc/pam.d/common-auth
 ```
+But in most cases it only requires to redo step 3 from Installation instruction.
 Instruction how to boot into recovery mode on Ubuntu: https://wiki.ubuntu.com/RecoveryMode